-Thus, the total antenna gain for the desired signal of the typical UE is $\Gbt \Gur$, and the total antenna gain for the radar return is $\Gbt \Gbr$ \item The antenna gain from interfering links are independent random variables.
-For the $k^{th}$ interferer, the normalized antenna gain over the $m^{th}$ multicarrier symbol is modeled as
+Thus, the total antenna gain for the desired signal of the typical UE is $\Gbt \Gur$, and the total antenna gain for the radar return is $\Gbt \Gbr$. \item With respect to interfering links, the antenna gains are taken to be independent random variables.
+For the $k^{th}$ interferer, the normalized antenna gain over the $m^{th}$ symbol is modeled as

 \item In a similar manner, since the BS process is isotropic, the receive gain between the typical UE and $k^{th}$ interferer is modeled as

 {\value{enumi}} \end{enumerate}